aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Operation/_index.md

 - [PostWorkbookDataFill](postworkbookdatafill)  :  Data filling for spreadsheet files is primarily used to fill empty data in tables and ranges.
 - [PostDataFill](postdatafill)  :  Data filling for spreadsheet files is primarily used to fill empty data in tables and ranges.
 - [PostDeleteIncompleteRows](postdeleteincompleterows)  :  Deleting incomplete rows of spreadsheet files is mainly used to eliminate incomplete rows in tables and ranges.
+- [PostDataTransformation](postdatatransformation)  :  Transform spreadsheet data is mainly used to pivot columns, unpivot columns.
 - [GetWorksheetHyperlinks](getworksheethyperlinks)  :  Retrieve descriptions of hyperlinks in the worksheet.
 - [GetWorksheetHyperlink](getworksheethyperlink)  :  Retrieve hyperlink description by index in the worksheet.
 - [DeleteWorksheetHyperlink](deleteworksheethyperlink)  :  Delete hyperlink by index in the worksheet.